 Western Montana ski areas receive epic amounts of snowfall.
+Photo: Andy Austin

 BLACKTAIL MOUNTAIN

-Take in mesmerizing views of Glacier National Park, Flathead Lake and the Mission Mountains at Blacktail Mountain in Lakeside.
-The goal of Blacktail Mountain is to offer a family-friendly mountain experience.
-15% of the slopes are beginner, 65% are intermediate and the other 20% of more difficult.
-A unique quirk at Blacktail is that the parking lot and lodge are located at the top of the mountain instead of the base.
-Hop out of your car, buy a pass and be skiing within 10 minutes.
-End the day fireside in the lodge and get cozy with a warm drink and some nachos.
-Downhill Detail: 1,000 acres + 24 runs + 1,440 ft. vertical drop.
+Take in views of Glacier National Park, Flathead Lake and the Mission Mountains at Blacktail Mountain in Lakeside.
+Dedicated to providing a family-friendly mountain experience, Blacktail offers slopes for all skill levels, with 15% beginner, 65% intermediate and 20% advanced terrain.
+A unique feature of Blacktail is that the parking lot and lodge sit at the mountain’s summit instead of the base—step out of your car, grab a pass and hit the slopes in under 10 minutes.
+Wrap up your day by the lodge fireplace with a warm drink and a plate of nachos.

 Base: